 Sleep apps may help us understand more about our sleep habits and our body’s rest patterns.
 Here are some tips on how to use the data to maximize your overall health.

 We all know that a good night’s sleep can make us feel better.
-Along with a good diet and regular exercise, getting seven to nine hours of sleep each day is a key ingredient of a healthy lifestyle and can do wonders for your weight, mind and more.
+Along with a good diet and regular exercise, getting seven to nine hours of sleep each day is a key ingredient of a healthy lifestyle.
 That’s why it’s not surprising that new sophisticated ways to track or influence sleep duration and quality have quickly found a loyal following among health enthusiasts.

 Some of these sleep-tracking apps use the sensors of a smartphone to collect sleep-related data.
 Others measure the amount of movement in bed to determine whether the user is awake or in a state of light or deep sleep.